 However, speaker impedance is not consistent.
 It varies (oftentimes by quite a large margin) across the speaker's frequency response.
 It spikes at the resonant frequencies of the driver(s) and the enclosure(s) and rises in the high-end due to inductive reactance.

 To learn more about speaker impedance, check out my in-depth article The Complete Guide To Speaker Impedance (2Ω, 4Ω, 8Ω & More).

 Fortunately, an increase in impedance at the resonant frequencies and in the high-end means a higher damping factor for the connected amplifier.

 Another important note on speaker impedance and amplifier damping factor is this: the damping factor is typically understood only through the resistive part of the amplifier, speaker and cable impedances.

-The DC resistance of a speaker’s voice coil, as defined by the IEC (International Electrotechnical Commission) is no less than 80% of the speaker’s rated input impedance.
+As defined by the IEC (International Electrotechnical Commission), the DC resistance of a speaker's voice coil is no less than 80% of the speaker's rated input impedance.